any-docs/css/content/guides/logical_properties_and_values/margins_borders_padding/index.md

 ### Margin shorthands

-There are shorthands available to target either both the inline sides or both the block sides, {{cssxref("margin-inline")}} and {{cssxref("margin-block")}} respectively.
+There are shorthands available to target either both the inline sides or both the block sides, `margin-inline` and `margin-block` respectively.
 Each accepts two values.
 The first value will apply to the start of that dimension, the second to the end.
 If only one value is set, it is applied to both.

 In a horizontal writing mode this CSS would apply a `5px` margin to the top of the box and a `10px` margin to the bottom.